wp-plugins/tealium/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+New features include configurable tag location and WooCommerce support.

 = 1.2 =
-Upgrade to enable data layer exclusions.
+Upgrade to enable data object exclusions.

 = 1.1 =
 Migrate from capabilities to roles.
 Upgrade recommended.